Our Six Departments

 Civil and Environmental

-Civil and environmental engineering research at Princeton addresses fundamental questions associated with the built environment, the natural environment, and interactions between the two.
+Civil and environmental engineering research addresses fundamental questions associated with the built environment, the natural environment, and interactions between the two.
 Focus areas include design of civil engineering systems; water resources and the hydrologic cycle, civil engineering materials, environmental and structural monitoring; air quality and water quality; urban environments, including smart cities; the impacts of climate change on water resources and natural hazards; impacts of energy technology on the environment and structural art and design.

 Princeton has been at the forefront of computing since Alan Turing, Alonzo Church and John von Neumann were among its residents.
 The department, now in a period of major growth, has strong groups in artificial intelligence and machine learning, theory, programming languages, graphics and vision, systems and networking, computer architecture, computational biology and neuroscience, security, privacy, and information technology policy.